xynova/docker-autopilot-repo-watcher/README.md

 In this case, the Ansible container uses a docker-tcp socket to talk to the host's docker Daemon to manage independent dockerized tasks and keep the promise of having only one process per container.

 **Note:** Talking to the docker Daemon sockets is a risky practice.
 When sharing hosts with multiple container workload, it is very important to impose restrictions on what those sockets can ask the daemon to do.
-Nevertheless, the general approach described in this project remains valid when dealing with more high-end platforms (like Kubernetes) that provide APIs that impose those.
+Nevertheless, the general approach described in this project remains valid when dealing with more high-end platforms (like Kubernetes) that provide an APIs layer through which authentication and authorisation can be enforced.